'Gilmore Girls' Season 1, Episode 9: Rory's Dance

 • Louise and Madeline are the only ones at the dance who are actually dressed appropriately.
 Everyone else is dressed up in bad mother-of-the-bride attire.

-I heard this speech approximately 5,000 times in high school but with me, it was never a shyness thing.
-I'm not shy, I just find people (even awesome ones) truly exhausting.
+I heard this speech approximately 5,000 times in high school but I'm not shy, I just find people (even awesome ones) truly exhausting.